yosko/ecomic/README.md

             /* backdrop */  {x:0, y:0, width:375, height:95, drawx:0, drawy:0},
         ],[ // layer 1
             {trigger:"TRIGGER_NAME", x:1, y:96, width:37, height:47, drawx:264, drawy:18},
+            {x:1, y:96, width:37, height:47, drawx:264, drawy:18, flipped:true, vflipped:true},
         ],
     ],
 },
 ```

-You can define multiple elements of this backdrops.
-These elements may represent a door, a desk, a tree or anything you like.
+You can define multiple props for a backdrop.
+These props may represent a door, a desk, a tree or anything you like.
+The base image for the backdrop is also defined as a prop.
-* An element within layer N will always appear above the elements (and actors) of layer N-1.
+* A prop within layer N will always appear above props (and actors) of layer N-1.
-* An element within layer N will always appear under the actors of the same layer.
+* A prop within layer N will always appear under the actors of the same layer.
-* Some elements can be linked to a trigger.
-This mean they can appear in the scene or not, depending on the state of the trigger.
+* Some props can be linked to a trigger.
+This mean they can appear in the scene or not, depending on the state of the trigger
+  (which can be defined in the backdrops default, and then changed in the scene's ```backdropDefaults``` or even on a panel basis via ```changeBackdropState```).
-* Each element is defined by its ```{x,y}``` coordinates (where they appear in the location image file), their ```{width,height}``` and the ```{drawx,drawy}``` coordinates where they should appear in the backdrop
+* Each prop is defined by its ```{x,y}``` coordinates (where they should appear on the image file depicting the place),
+  their ```{width,height}``` and the ```{drawx,drawy}``` coordinates where they should appear in the backdrop.
+* Each prop can be flipped horizontally by adding ```flipped:true``` and/or vertically by adding ```vflipped:true```.

 Scenes
 -----